eisenjulian/word2vec-api/README.md

 Note: The "model" method returns a base64 encoding of the vector. "model\_word\_set" returns a base64 encoded pickle of the model's vocabulary.

-## Where to get a pretrained model
+## Where to get more pretrained models

 In case you do not have domain specific data to train, it can be convenient to use a pretrained model.
 Please feel free to submit additions to this list through a pull request.